 And, consider this: the more you’re given an extrinsic reward (praise) for doing something that comes with a natural reward (a sense of accomplishment), the more you’ll expect to get out of doing the behavior.
 This may impact your ability to be successful in the future once the potential for gaining that extrinsic reward is gone, which can limit your motivation to succeed.

-In the end, it’s best to rely on a mixture of extrinsic and intrinsic motivation to accomplish the things that you really want to get done in life.
+In the end, it’s best to rely on a mix of both and then create SMART extrinsic and intrinsic goals to accomplish the things that you really want to get done in life.
 While you may need some extrinsic motivation to get you through some tough spots, rely on intrinsic motivation for your long-term success.

 Connie Stemmle is a professional editor, freelance writer and ghostwriter.
 She holds a BS in Marketing and a Master’s Degree in Social Work.
 When she is not writing, Connie is either spending time with her 4-year-old daughter, running, or making efforts in her community to promote social justice.